Ukraine bans official use of Telegram app over fears of Russian spying

 Telegram is heavily used in both Ukraine and Russia and has become a critical source of information since the Russian invasion of Ukraine in February 2022.

-But Ukrainian security officials had repeatedly voiced concerns about its use during the war.
+But Ukrainian security officials have repeatedly voiced concerns about its use during the war.

 Based in Dubai, Telegram was founded by Russian-born Pavel Durov, who left Russia in 2014 after refusing to comply with demands to shut down opposition communities on his social media platform VKontakte, which he has sold.